 - Pricing.
 The pricing structure is a bit more complicated than Tunecore’s but is vastly less expensive.
 Your price point can vary based on 1) How many stores you want it to go to 2) How many tracks your album has, and 3) What percentage of the sales you want to keep, i.e., you can pay extra to keep a bigger cut.
-A full album is about $16 for most important stores plus a barcode fee (I think a one time $8 fee per album).
+A full album is about $16 for most essential stores, plus a barcode fee (I think a one-time $8 fee per album).
 The renewal fee is even less expensive.
 Compared to $50 annually, the difference is huge when multiplied over dozens of albums and EPs.
 The annual renewal seems to be about $10 or less.
 A $40 per album difference is gigantic once you’re past releasing just a couple of albums.

 - Reporting and metrics are fairly intuitive and easy to get to.

 - Support.
 I can’t make any statement about their support department because I haven’t had to contact them.
 This is positive.
 I haven’t run into any actual problems using the system, beyond the tedious task of publishing an album.

 So Record Union is inexpensive and has a nice referral program.
 The downsides: